aaronpenne/mark-forster-archive/_posts/2008-02-21-do-it-tomorrow-rankings.md

 **Author:** learning as I go
 **Date:** February 21, 2008 at 16:13

+Hi again
-Hi againre GTD......too complicated....much time wasted *tending* the system itself.....I'd rather have a simple DIT system that invests my thoughts and attention on the work itself!
+re GTD......too complicated....much time wasted *tending* the system itself.....I'd rather have a simple DIT system that invests my thoughts and attention on the work itself!
 LOL!
 LOL!
+LOL!
-LOL!Before the accident, a planner and index cards was all I needed because my brain kept it all in order except the cueing of the planner and index cards...Your system provided me with both the plan and the rule in the WILL DO list system...........If it helps me so much with my damning limitations, I won't even DARE to imagine how much it could help me bring my aspirations forward as a normal functioning person!
+Before the accident, a planner and index cards was all I needed because my brain kept it all in order except the cueing of the planner and index cards...Your system provided me with both the plan and the rule in the WILL DO list system...........If it helps me so much with my damning limitations, I won't even DARE to imagine how much it could help me bring my aspirations forward as a normal functioning person!
 AAAAKKKKK!!!!!
 I'd rule the world!
-LOL!vickie
+LOL! vickie

 ---